psxvoid/RoslyJump/readme.md

 # RoslyJump

-RoslyJump is a free extension for Visual Studio 2019 for mouseless code navigation.
+RoslyJump is a free and open source extension for Visual Studio 2019 for mouseless code navigation.
 For now, it only has limited support of C# 8.0.

 > Important: It only works in C# Editor (no F#, C++, VB support yet).